universal-editor/locker/README.md

-# ue-locks component for "Universal Editor"
+# The locks component for "Universal Editor"

-Module for "Universal Editor" editor which extends the possibility of adding a component `ue-locks`.
+Module for "Universal Editor" which extends the possibility of adding a component `ue-locks`.

-## Installing extensions
+## Installing

 This extension is pulled like a bower dependence.
 For connecting the extension required to execute the following commands when you located in the root directory of the project:

 * Bower install https://github.com/universal-editor/locker --save -F
 * Required to make connecting javascript-file: